-Winter in Lexington
+Spring in Lexington

 The white-blazed Appalachian Trail (AT) runs beside the Blue Ridge Parkway above Rockbridge County.
-Deer sightings from the AT are almost guaranteed.
-For a half-day hike with a lofty view of House Mountain, park just south of milepost 51 on the Parkway then hike to the summit of 3,372 ft.
-Bluff Mountain, where a fire tower once stood.
+Deer sightings along the AT are almost guaranteed.
+For a half-day hike with views of House Mountain, park south of milepost 51 on the Parkway then hike to the summit of 3,372ft Bluff Mountain, where a fire tower once stood.
 From Bluff Mountain, the AT continues south to the James River.
-The trail stretches 544 miles across the state. closes when ice and snow are on the road.
+The trail stretches 544 miles across the state.
+Note that the Blue Ridge Parkway closes when ice and snow are on the road.
 Check the parkway website for closures before setting out.

 Beauty and adventure are in cahoots along the Rich Hole Wilderness Trail in the Rich Hole Wilderness.
 Expect creek crossings, rock outcroppings, and small waterfalls along the way.
 Wildlife spotting is also a highlight, with bears, bobcats and turkeys checking out the scene.
 The hiking isn’t as adventurous on the short Laurel Run Trail in Goshen Pass, but it’s a pleasant place to stretch your legs after the drive from Lexington.

 Cyclists tout the beauty of the region’s backroads, which unfurl beside mountains, rivers, and forests.
 The 50-mile loop between Goshen Pass and Lexington is a regional favorite, and its pleasant spin through the Goshen Pass gorge on Highway 39 immerses cyclists in a kaleidoscopic display of trees, rocks, and cascades.